 According to this definition, any assembly and entertainment use utilizing computers or other electronic devices, such as eSport facilities, would be considered a "cyber entertainment use" which will be permitted as an outright permitted use in the C2, C3, C4, C8, and C9 Districts.
 The "cyber entertainment use" will be excluded from the "public assembly and entertainment use."
-Schedule VIII - Off-Street Parking of the Zoning Bylaw regulates the required off-street parking for

-Schedule VIII - Ott-Street Parking of the Zoning Bylaw regulates the required off-street parking for all permitted land uses.
+Schedule VIII - Off-Street Parking of the Zoning Bylaw regulates the required off-street parking for all permitted land uses.
 Considering that the "cyber entertainment use" is recommended to be introduced to the Zoning Bylaw, the required off-street parking should also be established for this use.

-Currently, the required off-street parking for "cyber centre" is 1 parking space per 5 terminals, and for other recreational uses, such as miniature golf courses, skating rinks, trampoline centres, and similar uses, is 1 parking space per 46.0 m2 (495.16 sq. ft.) of gross floor area, plus 1 parking space for each 10 spectator seats.
+Currently, the required off-street parking for "cyber centre" is 1 parking space per 5 terminals, and for other recreational uses, such as miniature golf courses, skating rinks, trampoline centres, and similar uses, is 1 parking space per 46.0 m^2 (495.16 sq. ft.) of gross floor area, plus 1 parking space for each 10 spectator seats.
 Considering that "cyber entertainment use" are recreational in nature, it is recommended that the same off-street parking requirement, with the exception of required parking for spectator seats, apply to cyber entertainment use.
 The established off-street parking requirement will facilitate the accommodation of "cyber entertainment use" in C Districts, as it is consistent with the required off-street parking for most permitted uses in Commercial Districts.